nisaacson/loggly-console-logger/README.md

 # Usage

 To use send your logs to loggly, you must first specify your `inputToken` and `subdomain` in the nconf object.
-Only logs with the level `info` and higher will be sent to loggly. `debug` level logging statements are only logged to the console
+Only logs with the level `info` and higher will be sent to loggly.
+Any `debug` level logging statements are only logged to the console

 ```javascript